Physico-Chemical Aspects of Textile Coloration

 The up-to-date text is supported by a large number of tables, figures and illustrations as well as footnotes and widespread use of references to published work.
 The book is essential reading for students, teachers, researchers and professionals involved in textile coloration.

 Please place your order via the Wiley website.
-In order to take advantage of the SDC members' price, please email: email@example.com to ask for the discount code.
+In order to take advantage of the 35% SDC members' discount and 25% off a range of regular Wiley titles, please email: email@example.com to ask for the discount code.